imigueldiaz/firefox-updates-json/README.md

     Optionally updates the update_url in the manifest.json file.

 By using this action, you can automate the process of managing your Firefox extension updates directly from your GitHub repository.

+## License

+The scripts and documentation in this project are released under the MIT License

+## Contributions

+Contributions are welcome.
+Feel free to open a PR or file an issue.

+## Acknowledgements

+[@vercel](https://github.com/vercel) for the `@vercel/ncc` package.